 The number of Swiss nationals living in Germany has risen in recent years.
-At the end of 2015, there were almost 90,000 Swiss citizens living in Germany.
+At the end of 2016, there were just under 90,000 Swiss citizens living in Germany.

 The close cultural relations between the two countries have a long tradition and are based on their shared language.
-Exchanges between Swiss artists and their German counterparts take place on a significant scale and have led to fruitful artistic creativity in all parts of Switzerland.
+Exchanges between Swiss artists and representatives of German cultural world take place on a significant scale and have led to fruitful artistic activity in all parts of the country.
 Presence Switzerland promotes various projects in Germany.

 History of bilateral relations

-In 1867 the Bundesrat decided to establish a diplomatic mission in Berlin.
-In 1919 Switzerland acquired a building located near the Spree, which today is home to the Swiss embassy.
-Starting in 1920 the building provided office space and was used as the minister’s residence.
+In 1867 the Federal Council decided to establish a diplomatic mission in Berlin.
+In 1919 Switzerland acquired a building located near the River Spree which today is home to the Swiss embassy.
+Starting in 1920 the building provided office space and was used as the Swiss envoy’s residence.

 After the Second World War and the division of Germany, Switzerland resumed diplomatic relations with the Federal Republic of Germany in 1951.
 The Swiss mission in Cologne was opened the same year before being upgraded to an embassy in 1957 and transferred to Bonn in 1977.

-As German chancellor Willy Brandt pursued a policy of easing tensions with the East, Switzerland recognized the German Democratic Republic as a state in 1972.
+With the policy of détente of the German chancellor, Willy Brandt, Switzerland recognised the German Democratic Republic as a sovereign state in 1972.
 One year later the Swiss Confederation opened an embassy in the embassy district in East Berlin.
-The former mission situated near the Spree was from then on used as a Swiss general consulate in West Berlin.
+The former mission situated near the Spree was from then on used as a Swiss consulate-general in West Berlin.

-The fall of the Berlin wall in 1989 and German reunification in 1990 marked a turning point in European history, bringing an end to the division of Germany and the political split within Europe.
-After the Bundestag decided to transfer the government and parliament to Berlin in June 1991, the Swiss consulate general in Berlin became a branch office of the embassy in Bonn, focusing on cultural affairs.
+The fall of the Berlin Wall in 1989 and German reunification in 1990 marked a turning point in European history, bringing an end to the division of Germany and of Europe as a whole.
+After the Bundestag decided to transfer the government and parliament to Berlin in June 1991, the Swiss consulate-general in Berlin became a branch office of the embassy in Bonn, focusing on cultural affairs.
 The Swiss embassy remained in Bonn until 1999.
 In 2001 Switzerland opened its embassy in Berlin and moved to the restored and expanded premises of the previous Swiss legation.